googlecreativelab/finger-user-interface/README.md

 - [Air Snare](https://experiments.withgoogle.com/air-snare "Air Snare Google Experiment") lets you play the drums in the air.
 - [Tiny Motion Trainer](https://experiments.withgoogle.com/tiny-motion-trainer "Tiny Motion Trainer") lets you train and test IMU based TFLite models in the browser.
+- [Morning Mountain](https://experiments.withgoogle.com/visual-alarm-clock "Morning Mountain Google Experiment") lets you stop your alarm clock from ringing by striking a pose.
+- [Astrowand](https://experiments.withgoogle.com/astrowand "Astrowand Google Experiment") lets you draw shapes in the air to form constellations.

 ----